victorjonsson/PHP-Benchmark/README.md

 ## Comparing algorithms

-### Setup (manually)

-[Download](https://github.com/victorjonsson/PHP-Benchmark/archive/master.zip) the library to your server.
-After that all you have to do is to  include the file `lib/autoload.php` to be able to load the classes you want to use.

 ### Setup (composer)

-Not so much you need to do, add the dependency "phpbenchmark/phpbenchmark" to composer.json and your'e set to go.
+Add the dependency "phpbenchmark/phpbenchmark" to composer.json and your'e set to go.

 ### Example code